inariksit/cclaw-zettelkasten/contracts_as_code.md

 ### Terminology

 Documenting here what terms are used where.
+TODO make sense of the terminology.

 Used in Surden 2012 <computable_contracts>
 - “computable contract(ing)”